elastos/Elastos/CR.CyberRepublic/front-end/docs/overview/intro.md

-# Welcome to the Cyber Republic Documentation
+# Welcome to the Cyber Republic Documentation {docsify-ignore-all}

 !> Disclaimer: These are draft documents only, the official CRC whitepaper will be released shortly